Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: The Score Attack

 \section{The Score Attack}

-This section presents the general framework for the score attack to ensure that the high-level concept is not obscured when we examine specific models later in the paper.
-We commence by defining the privacy-constrained minimax risk in Section \ref{sec: privacy constrained minimax risk} and then introduce the score attack in Section \ref{sec: general lb}.
+This section introduces the general framework of the score attack, with the goal of clarifying the high-level concept before delving into specific models later in the paper.
+We begin by defining the privacy-constrained minimax risk in Section \ref{sec: privacy constrained minimax risk}, followed by a presentation of the score attack method in Section \ref{sec: general lb}.